Optimal estimation in private distributed functional data analysis: Functional mean estimation with CDP

-\begin{remark}[Varying sampling frequency $m$] For notational simplicity, in this paper, we focus on the case when the sampling frequency $m$ is the same across each function. \Cref{algorithm_mean} can accommodate the subject-varying sampling frequency case straightforwardly by adjusting the weights $(bm)^{-1}$ and privacy-related quantities correspondingly.
-As for the minimax optimality, we remark that even for the non-private FDA this is yet studied thoroughly \citep[e.g.][]{zhang2016from, zhang2018optimal}. \end{remark}
+\begin{remark}[Varying sampling frequency $m$] We focus on the case when the sampling frequency $m$ is the same across each function. \Cref{algorithm_mean} can accommodate subject-varying sampling frequencies straightforwardly by adjusting the weights $(bm)^{-1}$ and privacy-related quantities correspondingly.
+For the minimax optimality, we remark that even for the non-private FDA this is yet studied thoroughly \citep[e.g.][]{zhang2016from, zhang2018optimal}. \end{remark}